CIS-Team/Back-End-Roadmap-2024/README.md

 ### Livewire
 Here you will learn Laravel Livewire framework, this framework is sameller to Vue.js (from 5 to 10 day) 👇

-> This step is optional but I advise you to learn this great framework as it will relieve you from AJAX problems.
+> This step is optional BUT I advise you to learn that great framework as it will relieve you from AJAX problems.
 If you'd like to learn Vue.js you can see this <a href="https://youtube.com/playlist?list=PLDoPjvoNmBAzDuaT7kEURZQbw9dQHepK9">tutorial</a>

 <a href="https://www.youtube.com/playlist?list=PLe30vg_FG4OQ8b813BDykoYz95Zc3xUWK">Laravel Livewire</a>